 a) Latex Foam Mattresses

 There are three types of latex foam mattresses.
-These are synthetic latex, natural latex and blends.
+These are synthetic latex, natural latex, and blends.
 They can be purchased in a range of hardness levels.
 Latex provides a springy, buoyant sleeping surface that helps support your entire body, not just the pressure points.
 The structure of latex mattresses permits a level of air circulation that can keep the mattress, and you, cool in summer, but also warm in winter.
 It’s ideal for side sleepers who often feel a high level of pain relief simply by choosing the right type of mattress for hip relief.
+Click here to check the best latex mattress in 2023.

 b) Memory Foam Mattresses